sitkevij/mpn/README.md

 # mpn

-mpn is a rust-based application which can inspect MPEG-4 media files, read box information, and output TOML format.
+`mpn` is a rust-based command line application which can inspect MPEG-4 media files, read box information, and output in variable text formats.

 ```sh
 mpn 0.1.0